A week-long intensive retreat for doctoral students at UIC who study race and/or ethnicity.

 The application process opens in the spring.
 We ask that you provide a paragraph abstract about your research that explicitly connects to research on race and/or ethnicity and explains how race and/or ethnicity are central components to your research project.
-We also want you to apply when you are done with coursework and are working on your dissertation proposal and IRB or your dissertation.
+Please apply when you are done with coursework and are working on your dissertation proposal and IRB or your dissertation.
 As you prepare your application, please make sure you look at IRRPP’s mission to understand and explain how your research connects to IRRPP’s mission.

 Research shows that writers are more productive when they set goals, monitor their work, and check in with another person.
 First time WriteOut! participants will meet with a writing coach and Alumni WriteOut! participants will have the opportunity to engage in peer accountability work to provide one another with feedback and support.
 Through meetings with a writing coach, peers, and skills workshops you’ll leave the retreat with a better grasp of your strengths and learning edges as a writer and a set of strategies to help you move past writing barriers.